Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * a toolchanger can load a probe instead of a tool and measure at 0,0

 After the mesh is measured and stored, the probe is not needed anymore.
 To avoid collision with the print object later when the hotend tilts (and with it the probe), a mechanical removal of the probe or a save distance in Z direction should be considered.

-# Firmware development and compilation
-For installation and running robot kinematics, taking the binaries is the easiest solution.
-The following is only interesting if one wishes to compile or change something static inside the firmware code (e.g. using more than 6 axes).

-For indidivual compilation of source, the guide https://github.com/Duet3D/RepRapFirmware/wiki/Building-RepRapFirmware should be followed.
-For the robot, the official Duet3D is based on the 3.4.0inputshaper branch, changed by:
-* Kinematics.h and .cpp the variables robot and include RobotKinematics are added. robot is used instead of robot5axis to use K13
-* Config/Pins.h set all other Kinematics SUPPORT_... to 0
-* disabled delta code in ... (tbd where)
-* all .h and .cpp files with names starting with Robot in folder src/Movement/Kinematics